isomerpages/moe-meetoh/index.md

       subtitle: Teachers' Day 2025
       id: infopic
-      description: All graduated students from Mee Toh School are welcome to meet their teachers on this special day, 4 September from 10.45am to 12.30pm.
+      description: All graduated students from Mee Toh School are welcome to meet their teachers on this special day, 4 September, from 10.45am to 12.30pm.
       button: Sign up by 22 Aug, 5.00pm
       url: https://go.gov.sg/mtshomecoming2025
       image: /images/Homecoming_2025_70_.jpg